lavaman131/PlantifyDr/README.md

 - [iOS App Code](PlantifyDr_iOS)
 - [Deployment Code](plantifydr)

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With

 - [fastai](https://docs.fast.ai/) - A deep learning library written in Python based off of PyTorch